rudysemola/AutoCL-materials/README.md

 ## Continual Learning

-In this section, we report links to papers and tools taken from ContinualAI.
+In this section, we report links to papers and tools mainly taken from ContinualAI.

 ## Continual-Learning-as-a-Service and AutoCL methods and systems